iamfortune/JS-Projects-/README.md

 A list of projects on vanilla javascript, OOP and ES6

-## Hosted versions of these projects are found in the addresses below
+## Hosted versions of these projects are found in the links below

 ## Loan Calculator
 - https://kayz-loan-calculator.netlify.app/